 Read on at your discretion as this information may contain spoilers!

 There are a number of organisations here to help if any content affects you.
 Connection and Wellbeing Australia (CAWA) have listed them here.
+You can reach Lifeline on 131 11 14, and Beyond Blue on 1300 22 4636.

 2024 Season